Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Beyond quasilocal (generalised) Gibbs ensembles

 \subsubsection{Canonical and non-canonical descriptions}

 A priori we do not see any reason to choose one theory of local observables over the other.
 If however we imagine the theoretical system as an idealisation of an experiment and the experimental apparatus as something that goes beyond the system under investigation, a theory could be somehow selected by how the apparatus was designed.
 For example, in the $\mathbb Z_2$ case, if the experimental apparatus is able to preserve spin-flip symmetry with high accuracy, the even $\mathbb Z_2$ semilocal theory could become a better framework where to study the effect of noise (even under spin flip) or other blind spots of the experiment.
 The question then becomes, how the $G$-semilocal (generalised) Gibbs ensemble is represented within the chosen theory.
-To answer it, the ensemble should be projected onto the subalgebra associated with that theory.
-There are two possibilities: \begin{enumerate} \item the $G$-semilocal (generalised) Gibbs ensemble is part of the subalgebra, hence the projected ensemble coincides with the maximum-entropy ensemble in the theory.
-We call such theories ``canonical''; \item the $G$-semilocal (generalised) Gibbs ensemble includes also conserved operators outside the theory; the theory is termed ``non-canonical''. \end{enumerate}
+To answer it, the ensemble should be ``projected'' in the following sense: in the series expansion of the ensemble, only the terms belonging to the subalgebra associated with the theory onto which we project should be kept.
+Formally this would correspond to applying projectors onto the subalgebra term-by-term in the operator series expansion of the ensemble.
+It is important to keep in mind, however, that such projectors can not be applied to the full ensemble, since the latter does not really belong to an operator algebra.
+There are now two possibilities: \begin{enumerate} \item the charges making up the $G$-semilocal (generalised) Gibbs ensemble belong to the subalgebra and are thus not affected by the projection.
+The ensemble coincides with the maximum-entropy ensemble in the theory and we call such theories ``canonical''; \item the $G$-semilocal (generalised) Gibbs ensemble includes also conserved operators outside the theory and the associated subalgebra onto which we project; the theory is termed ``non-canonical''. \end{enumerate}

 For example, a $\mathbbm{Z}_2$-semilocal (generalised) Gibbs ensemble $\bs\rho_{\mathbbm{Z}_2\text{-sl}}$ constructed from an even local charge $\bs Q_{\rm ql}^+$ and an even semilocal charge $\bs Q^+_{\mathbbm{Z}_2\text{-sl}}$ can be written as